tudorpintea999/v2-contracts/README.md

     - The Operator is subject to a `MIN_STAKE_UPDATE_DELAY` of 9 days to prevent front-running a slashing event.
     - DSS can slash any malicious behavior occurring before the withdrawal initiation for up to 7 days.
     - An operator can fully unregister from a DSS after all the vaults are unstaked from the DSS.
-- **Jailing**: Operators can be jailed by the DSS arbitrarily usually valid reasons like if they are too overleveraged for a DSS' liking
+- **Jailing**: Operators can be jailed by the DSS arbitrarily usually for valid reasons like if they are too overleveraged for a DSS' liking
     - The effects of jailing are also arbitrary and can be decided by the DSS.
 This can range from no rewards to not allowing the operator to perform any tasks and forcing them to unallocate from the DSS.
 Jailing is optional and is implemented inside the DSS contract and not the core contract.

 ### DSS (Distributed Secure Services)